Funisher-code/Coursera_Capstone/report/COVID-19_Safe_And_Efficient_Food_Deliveries.md

 > - If you have to help someone.
 > - If you are unable to work from home and you have to go to work.[^2]

 The risk of  becoming a severe case and needing hospitalization is much higher for people over the age of 65 and/or having chronic illnesses and also other factors.
-The situation creates a dilemma for the people at risk.
+So the situation creates a dilemma for the people at risk.
 For "flattening the curve" to work, **people at risk should not leave home at all.
 If possible not even for basic shopping like getting food**.

 In the small town where I live, I was able to sign up for a **neighborhood help program** so as a **helper** I can go shopping for people at risk.
 Again, for it to make sense, helpers should shop in the vicinity and also deliver in the vicinity of their homes.
 This safes both time as well as helps lowering the risk of spreading the virus infections over a big area.